 Episode 21 – Louisville Cartoonist Society

 Mike & Joe sat down with Alex O’Keefe and Zach Allen-Kelly of the Louisville Cartoonist Society at the Anthology Release Party for their latest anthology for local comic artists.
+To view more information about artists click on ex lovers site.

 - What is the Louisville Cartoonist Society?